What changes have we seen with California title loans?

 What rules are in place in California?

-Like most states that allow car title loan lenders, California doesn't do much in terms of controlling the interest rates these companies can assess to borrowers.
+Like most states that allow car title loan lenders, The Golden State doesn't do much in terms of controlling the interest rates and finance charges.
+Many of the largest companies assess rates to borrowers that can approach 100%.